BeauJoh/thesis/source/13-chapter-5-making-predictions.md

 StarPU [@augonnet2011starpu], Ompss [@duran2011ompss] and CoreTSAR [@scogland2014coretsar] schedulers could incorporate this prediction methodology to provide the initial estimate of a kernels execution time or energy usage without having to first execute it on all accelerators -- the strategy historically employed.
 Separately, the training of the model would only need to occur when the HPC system is updated, such that, a new accelerator device is added, or the drivers, or compiler updated.
 The extent of model training is also largely automatic following the methodology presented in this thesis.
-EOD is run over updated devices and the performance runtimes provided into a newly trained regression model -- by following the approach outlined in this Chapter.
+EOD is run over updated devices and the performance runtimes provided into a newly trained regression model -- by following the approach outlined in this chapter.